-Trading is another area that has seen a significant liberalization in the past year.
+Trading is another area that has seen a significant liberalization in recent years.
 Previously, foreign companies were strictly prohibited from engaging in retail or wholesale activities, under the Ministry of Commerce policy prohibiting foreign companies from engaging in "trading" activities.
-However, in the past year the Ministry of Commerce has announced that foreign companies may retail or wholesale five types of products in Myanmar.
+However, he Ministry of Commerce has announced that foreign companies may retail or wholesale five types of products in Myanmar.
 In addition, wholesale activities are allowed through Thilawa SEZ, and wholesale and retail activities are now to be allowed in the rest of Myanmar with approval of the Ministry of Commerce.
 Overall, the Ministry of Commerce is clearly moving towards liberalization of this restriction, which is a welcome sign for investors.